zouhangwithsweet/vue-components-lib-seed/README.md

 ## Build Docs

 > :exclamation: Noted: you should run `yarn build:lib` before run this command.
-Because the docs need the builed bundle.
+Because the docs need the build bundle.

 ### Docs dev